 If you are headed to Fredericksburg from Austin, you’ll love our road trip guide with ideas for several more cute stops.

 Fisherman’s Park provides the perfect backdrop for the town’s annual tree lighting with its River of Lights.
 The annual lighted holiday parade only takes place on night a year, but if you can manage to schedule your visit then, you certainly won’t regret it.

-Consider a stay at Hyatt Regency Lost Pines which will wow you with its festive decor, beautiful property, and plenty of fun, holiday activities for the kiddos.
+Consider a stay at Hyatt Regency Lost Pines for a Christmas in Texas to remember.
+They will wow you with their festive décor, beautiful property, and plenty of fun, holiday activities for the kiddos.

 Running for about six weeks each holiday season is the Johnson City Lights Spectacular.
 Spectacular almost seems too small of a word for this event features over two million lights!
 NASA has apparently even spotted it from space!